farihapromi/AI-content-generator/README.md

 #  AI Content Generator

 An AI-powered content generation app built with Next.js, React, and Tailwind CSS.
-This app uses OpenAI’s GPT model to generate high-quality text content for blogs, ads, or social media.
+This app uses Gemini model to generate high-quality text content for blogs, ads, or social media.

 ---